 Gypsies and Travellers

-Gypsies and travellers are a protected group under the Equality Act 2010.
-There are different groups of gypsies and travellers, with different historical backgrounds, culture and traditions.
+Gypsies and Travellers are a protected group under the Equality Act 2010.
+There are different groups of Gypsies and Travellers, with different historical backgrounds, cultures and traditions.

-Children from gypsy and traveller heritage sometimes need extra support in school because:
+Children and young people from Gypsy and Traveller heritage sometimes need extra support in school because:

 - Their educational outcomes are low, traditionally, and this is an area that needs to improve.